-In December 2007, the FASB issued SFAS No. 141(R), Business Combinations.
+In December 2007, the FASB issued ASC 805 (formerly SFAS No. 141(R), Business Combinations).
 This statement retains the fundamental requirements of the original pronouncement requiring that the acquisition method of accounting, or purchase method, be used for all business combinations.
-SFAS No. 141(R) requires, among other things, expensing of acquisition related and restructuring related costs, measurement of pre-acquisition contingencies at fair value, measurement of equity securities issued for purchase at the date of close of the transaction and capitalization of in process research and development, all of which represent modifications to current accounting for business combinations.
-SFAS No. 141(R) is effective for fiscal years beginning after December 15, 2008.
-The Company adopted SFAS No. 141(R) effective January 1, 2009, and it did not have an impact on the Company's consolidated financial position, results of operations or cash flows.
+This standard requires, among other things, expensing of acquisition related and restructuring related costs, measurement of pre-acquisition contingencies at fair value, measurement of equity securities issued for purchase at the date of close of the transaction and capitalization of in process research and development, all of which represent modifications to current accounting for business combinations.
+This standard effective January 1, 2009, and it did not have an impact on the Company's consolidated financial position, results of operations or cash flows.

-In May 2009, the FASB issued SFAS No. 165, Subsequent Events.
+In May 2009, the FASB issued ASC 855 (formerly SFAS No. 165, Subsequent Events).
 This statement establishes general standards of accounting for, and requires disclosure of, events that occur after the balance sheet date but before financial statements are issued or are available to be issued.
 The new standard also requires disclosure of the date through which subsequent events have been evaluated.
-The Company adopted SFAS No. 165 effective June 15, 2009, and has concluded that there are no significant subsequent events requiring disclosure as of August 12, 2009, which is the date the financial statements were issued.
+The Company adopted this standard effective June 30, 2009, and has concluded that there are no significant subsequent events requiring disclosure as of November 10, 2009, which is the date the financial statements were issued.